getbraincloud/braincloud-cpp/solutions/README.md

 # solutions
-Most of the things in this folder is deprecated.
-We keep them for legacy reason, but they will surely not build.
+Most of the things in this folder are legacy and may not build.

+## mac
+This project is maintained and used to build static libraries.